Agriculture

 What are the Schemes for Agro-based Industry in India?

-• Pradhan Mantri Kisan SAMPADA Yojana (PMKSY)- The objective of PMKSY is to supplement agriculture, modernize processing and decrease Agri-Waste.
+• Pradhan Mantri Kisan SAMPADA Yojana (PMKSY)- The objective of PMKSY is to supplement agriculture, modernize processing, and decrease Agri-Waste.

-• Production Linked Incentive Scheme for Food Processing Industry (PLISFPI)- This is a central scheme and helps to support creation of global food manufacturing champions corresponding with India’s natural resource endowment and support Indian brands of food products in the international market.
+• Production Linked Incentive Scheme for Food Processing Industry (PLISFPI)- This is a central scheme and helps to support the creation of global food manufacturing champions corresponding with India’s natural resource endowment and support Indian brands of food products in the international market.

 Frequently Asked Questions On Agro-based Industries in India: Bridging the Gap Between Agriculture and Economy

-1. What are Agro based industries?
+1. What are Agro-based industries?

-There are four types of Agro-based industries in India namely Agro-produce Processing Units, Agro-produce Manufacturing Units, Agro-inputs Manufacturing Units and Agro Service Centres.
+There are four types of Agro-based industries in India, namely Agro-produce Processing Units, Agro-produce Manufacturing Units, Agro-inputs Manufacturing Units, and Agro Service Centres.

-SAMARTH, Pradhan Mantri Kisan SAMPADA yojana and PLISFPI are some government schemes to promote the Agro-based industries in India.
+SAMARTH, Pradhan Mantri Kisan SAMPADA yojana, and PLISFPI are some government schemes to promote the Agro-based industries in India.

 Akshay Pokharkar